-Mark's research lies at the intersection of philosophy of language, semantics, and philosophy of mind.
+Mark's research lies at the intersection of philosophy of language, linguistics, and philosophy of mind.
 He is particularly interested in the nature of semantic content and its role in communication.

 In 2016, Mark received a PhD in Philosophy from the University of St Andrews.
-His dissertation argued that successful assertion does not require the expression of semantic content.
+His dissertation argued that successful assertion does not require the expression of truth-conditions.
 Mark Bowker was supervised by Patrick Greenough and Andy Egan.

 Saying a Bundle: Meaning, Intention, and Underdetermination has now been accepted for publication in Synthese.